louischan-oursky/features/features/370-auth-ui/implementation-details.md

 This target audience of this document is the implementers.

+## Relation between Auth UI and the existing JSON-based API

+The existing JSON-based API is a simple API that is unaware of OpenID Connect with PKCE.
+The implementation of Auth UI will share most of the underlying logic with the JSON API.
+Both will be maintained.

 ## Validation on the query parameter redirect_uri

 If the scheme and the host:port matches the current request, then `/_auth/_/*` is always allowed.
 This ensures Auth UI can redirect to itself without any configuration.
 This is crucial for verification to work.